 Therapy Dog Classes begin on September 13, 2016 for 12 weeks at the Complete Canine Cape Cod in Hyannis.
-For more information go to our 'TRAINING' page.
+The class is now full.
+The next classes will be held after the first of the year.
+Check back for more information and exact dates.

 CAP relies completely on membership and charitable donations.
 Please help us to provide over 5,000 therapeutic visits each year by making a tax-deductible donation.